 - You aren't very valuable if you are working for free or cheap, no matter how good you are.
 The object is to become more valuable.

 - You will soon stop working with and learning from people who know what they are doing, because those people usually pay pros to do these jobs.

 - You undermine the work of pros who do these jobs.
 They don't appreciate it.

-In any case, whether you are a volunteer assistant to a PA, a paid intern or an apprentice, you’ve made it to a professional set.
+In any case, whether you are a volunteer, a paid intern or an apprentice, you’ve made it to a professional set.
 Congratulations.

 What To Do When You Get There